elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

     .CreateLogger();
 ```

 There's a problem with this approach when an endpoint throws an uncaught exception.
 Microsoft.Extensions.Logging logs all uncaught exceptions as errors, but the `LogContext` is already popped when doing so.
-The recommended approach is to ignore these errors in the elmah.io sink and installing the `Elmah.Io.AspNetCore` package to log uncaught errors to elmah.io (as explained in [Logging from ASP.NET Core](https://docs.elmah.io/logging-to-elmah-io-from-aspnet-core/)).
+The recommended approach is to ignore these errors in the elmah.io sink and install the `Elmah.Io.AspNetCore` package to log uncaught errors to elmah.io (as explained in [Logging from ASP.NET Core](https://docs.elmah.io/logging-to-elmah-io-from-aspnet-core/)).
 The specific error message can be ignored in the sink by providing the following filter during initialization of Serilog:

 ```csharp
 .WriteTo.ElmahIo(new ElmahIoSinkOptions("API_KEY", new Guid("LOG_ID"))